 While some players consider some or even all of these tools to be cheating, they can provide invaluable guidance for those who use them.
 Of those that are still up and running, four stand out.

-- Oregon (Downtown Portland, Happy Valley, Gresham)
+- Oregon (Downtown Portland, Happy Valley, Gresham, and Hillsboro)

-While this map has the ability to report lots of useful details, such as which Pokémon are spawning in a current Nest, when Team Go Rocket has invaded a Pokéstop or even which Research tasks any particular Pokéstop is handing out, I found these features to be underutilized in my area despite being near multiple large cities.
-In some areas with more active players, these tools could be handy, but even without them, I find the information on this particular Map to be super helpful.
+While this map has the ability to report lots of useful details, such as which Pokémon are spawning in a current Nest, when Team Go Rocket has invaded a PokéStop or even which Field Research tasks any particular PokéStop is handing out, I found these features to be underutilized in my area despite being near multiple large cities.
+In some areas with more active players, these tools could be handy, but even without them, I find the information on this particular map to be super helpful.

 The Silph Road